MeetPlan/MeetPlan/README.md

 # MeetPlan
 Plan Zoom, Google Duo, Skype... meetings

 This is an Flask app meant especially for schools.
-It is inspired by Corona-Home schooling and is ultra safe aand customized to needs of the school
+It is inspired by Corona-Home schooling and is ultra safe and customized to needs of the school

 # Translations
 Translations are held in `MeetPlan/static/langs` folder.
 You can translate them if you want.